zhenkewu/CFRL/docs/source/introduction/getting_started.rst

    * - :code:`fqe`
      - Implements a fitted Q-evaluation (FQE) algorithm, which can be used to evaluate the value of a policy.
    * - :code:`evaluation`
-     - Implements functions that evaluate the value and fairness of a policy.
+     - Implements functions that evaluate the value and counterfactual fairness of a policy.
 Depending on the user's needs, the evaluation can be done either in a synthetic environment or in a simulated environment.

 .. image:: ../supps/workflow_chart_cropped.png